grahamjenson/back-on-promise/README.md

 ```

 ###Relationships
-Elasticbone also lets you define relationships between backbone models and elasticsearch documents.
+BOP also lets you define relationships between backbone models and BOPsearch documents.

 To relate models together the ```has``` function (*inspired by rails*) is used, and options are passed to it.
 The basic structure is ```has 'attribute', Model, {options}```

 By default the relationship will be treated as a subdocument, e.g.

-Given a ```Post``` document in elasticsearch looks like:
+Given a ```Post``` document in BOPsearch looks like:

 ```
 {